Home

 We aim to reach this goal in two ways:

 1. We have now installed a memorial statue in the National Memorial Arboretum, commissioned from the sculptor Peter Walker.
-We intend to hold the memorial’s formal opening in early summer, this year.
+The Lord-Lieutenant of Staffordshire, Ian Dudson, unveiled the sculpture memorial at the formal opening ceremony on 24 June 2024.

-2. Once this is done, the more important part of the project can start.
+2. Now, what is in many ways the more important part of the project can start.
 We plan to find, develop and host resources to help educate people, especially young people, about the impact of war on civilians.
 Sadly, there are currently in the media all too many examples around the world of civilians either being killed or suffering from the impact of wars.

 Origins